 Who can bring a claim for Equal Pay?

 There is no requirement to have been employed by your employer for any length of time.
 In fact, there is no actual need for you to be an employee.
-You can bring a claim for Equal Pay even if you are a worker.
+You can bring a claim even if you are a worker.

 If you are successful in your claim, an Employment Tribunal may award you compensation.
 This is usually the difference in pay between you and your comparator for a certain period.

-In order to submit a claim to the Employment Tribunal for Equal Pay, the claim must be submitted six months less one day from the date you were last employed on those terms.
+In order to submit a claim to the Employment Tribunal, the claim must be submitted six months less one day from the date you were last employed on those terms.
 The rules on time limits are complex however and you should seek advice on this.

 If you consider you have a claim for Equal Pay, please contact one of our specialist Employment Law Advisors.
 We would be happy to help.